x448/float16/README.md

 type Float16 uint16

 // Exported functions
 Fromfloat32(f32 float32) Float16   // Float16 number converted from f32 using IEEE 754 default rounding
+                                      with identical results to AMD and Intel F16C hardware.
+NaN inputs are converted with quiet bit always set on, to be like F16C.
+FromNAN32ps(nan float32) Float16   // Float16 NaN converted from 32-bit NaN without changing quiet bit.
+                                   // The "ps" suffix means "preserve signalling".
 Frombits(b16 uint16) Float16       // Float16 number corresponding to b16 (IEEE 754 binary16 rep.)
 NaN() Float16                      // Float16 of IEEE 754 binary16 not-a-number
 Inf(sign int) Float16              // Float16 of IEEE 754 binary16 infinity according to sign

 PrecisionFromfloat32(f32 float32) Precision  // quickly indicates exact, inexact, overflow, underflow
                                              // (inline and < 1 ns/op)
 // Exported methods
 (f Float16) Float32() float32      // float32 number converted from f16 using lossless conversion
 (f Float16) Bits() uint16          // the IEEE 754 binary16 representation of f
 (f Float16) IsNaN() bool           // true if f is not-a-number (NaN) (f Float16) IsQuietNaN() bool      // true if f is a quiet not-a-number (NaN) (f Float16) IsInf(sign int) bool   // true if f is infinite based on sign (-1=NegInf, 0=any, 1=PosInf) (f Float16) IsFinite() bool        // true if f is not infinite or NaN (f Float16) IsNormal() bool        // true if f is not zero, infinite, subnormal, or NaN.
 (f Float16) Signbit() bool         // true if f is negative or negative zero (f Float16) String() string        // string representation of f to satisfy fmt.Stringer interface
 ```
 See [API](https://godoc.org/github.com/cbor-go/float16) at godoc.org for more info.